 All library study spaces within the Research & Information Commons have wireless connectivity and task lighting.
 Spaces include: quiet study space, talking permitted study space, group study rooms, media viewing rooms, a “pillows and pads” area, a seminar room, a café, and three classroom/learning areas of varying size and technological sophistication.
 There is a variety of furnishings including individual study carrels, tables and chairs (both fixed and on wheels), booths for groups, and a variety of lounge chairs.

 The library utilizes the latest information technology including a large video wall in the central atrium.
-The library homepage at www.daemen.edu/library has links to help students perform high quality library research.
+The library homepage at http://libguides.daemen.edu/Library has links to help students perform high quality library research.
 The catalog of library holdings is computerized.
 Users may also search specialized databases for full-text scholarly articles and other full-text information located around the world.
 Most course reserve readings are available full-text on the library website.
 Information sufficient for the vast majority of classroom assignments is available from the library.
 However, if users need specialized information located elsewhere, InterLibrary Loan is available.
 Students may borrow materials directly from virtually any academic Western New York library via the AcademicSHARE Program.
 Students are required to show their valid Daemen ID card when visiting and borrowing materials at participating academic libraries.

 Loan privileges are granted to students, faculty, and staff of the College.
 A current Daemen ID card serves as a library card.
 The loan period for books is four weeks, with one renewal permitted.

 The library circulates laptop computers from the Circulation Desk to students for use within the RIC.
 A student must present a valid Daemen College ID card, have no outstanding library fines, and sign a “Laptop Loan Agreement Form.”

 There is a drop box located outside the main entrance of the RIC for return of materials outside of library hours.